-If you are a competing continuation applicant, pre-populated baseline data will be sourced from the 2017 UDS report for measures that have not been revised and will appear in the EHB application mid-June.
-Refer to the Clinical Performance Measure Form Field Guide and Sample, and the Performance Measure Crosswalk at the SAC-AA Technical Assistance website.
+If you are a competing continuation applicant, pre-populated baseline data will be sourced from the 2017 UDS report for measures that have not been revised.
+Refer to the Clinical Performance Measure Form Field Guide and Sample, and the Performance Measure Crosswalk at the SAC Technical Assistance website.